faparicior/FARChromeCryptoTool/readme.md

 Chome extension + Server side installation
 ------------------------------------------

-1) Install the Chrome extension
+Step 1: Install the Chrome extension
 -------------------------------

 (Place the URL extension here...)

-2) Configure the extension to use the local mode
+Step 2: Configure the extension to use the local mode
 -------------------------------------------------

 Go to the config screen and place the Key that needs to encrypt.